 How long does it take to get a green card through investment?

 If you have $500,000 – $1,000,000 to spare, you can invest your way to a green card through the EB5 program.
-The EB-5 program sets an annual limit of 10,000 visas and no single country can use more than 7% of available visas.
+The EB-5 visa application program sets an annual limit of 10,000 visas and no single country can use more than 7% of available visas.
 India, China and Vietnam currently face backlogs which means the EB5 applications coming from these countries exceed the number of immigrant visas available to them.

 You apply for a green card in this category by filing Form I-526 and once that is approved, the I-485.
 The average processing time for Form I-526 is currently 20.5 – 27 months and the I-485 is 10 to 20 months.
 Some service centers are severely backlogged and taking even longer to process the I-485.
 Additionally, folks from India, China and Vietnam cannot file Form I-485 until their country backlogs clear up.
 For India, it is taking anywhere from 5-6 years to get a green card via the EB5 route.
 It is best to consult an attorney to get the most accurate estimate.